entando/entando-docs/vuepress/docs/next/docs/getting-started/ent-api.md

 **Local Bundles**

-When an MFE is tested locally, it is tested isolation, external to an Entando instance.
+When an MFE is tested locally, it is tested in isolation, external to an Entando instance.
 The file `mfe-config.json` is used to generate the required configuration object when an MFE runs without Entando.
 The MS URL is retrieved from `mfe-config.json`, which is stored in the "public" MFE folder, e.g:
 ```
 {
     "systemParams": {